vintertown/sdi-doc/docs/ldap/config.md

 # LDAP configuration

 Some parameters have to be added manually to the [LDAP](/acronyms) configuration file.
-OpenLdap supports parameter configuration within its own database backend.
+OpenLDAP supports parameter configuration within its own database backend.

 ## Configuration with Apache Directory Studio